Frequently asked questions

 What kind of cruises are available in the Jyväskylä Region?

 M/s Rhea as well as the Lake Päijänne Cruises Hildén, Päijänne-Risteilyt Hildén, provide inland water cruises daily from the Jyväskylä Harbour (Satamakatu 8) in the summertime.
 The duration of the cruises is 2–4 hours and they will take you to the Northern Päijänne or the Vaajakoski Canal.
 The Lake Päijänne Cruises Hildén, Päijänne-Risteilyt Hildén, also provide cruises through five canals to Äänekoski, the Suolahti Harbour and a few times in the summer to Lahti.
 Cruise timetables and ticket information are available on M/S Rhea’s and the Lake Päijänne Cruises Hildén’s, websites.
-In the summertime, m/s Satu (in Finnish) operates from the Jyväskylä Harbour to the verdant Vuoritsalo Island of the lake Päijänne.

 What can you do in the Jyväskylä Region on a rainy day?